-Advanced Telehealth CoordinatorNext program starts 2/8/2021 -- Space is limited -- Apply Now!
+Advanced Telehealth CoordinatorNext program starts 2/8/2021 -- Seats available with an invitation code only!

-Telehealth hold exciting potential to address healthcare access issues in California and beyond, whether from shortfalls in critical healthcare specialties, or in under-served geographic locations.More About This Program
+Telehealth holds exciting potential to address healthcare access issues in California and beyond, whether from shortfalls in critical healthcare specialties or in under-served geographic locations.Enroll.
+Invitation code required

 Advanced Telehealth Coordinator Certificate

 In midst of the pandemic, many healthcare employers and providers have started to increase the amount of telehealth services they provide.
-Telehealth hold exciting potential to address healthcare access issues in California and beyond, whether from shortfalls in critical healthcare specialties, or in under-served geographic locations.
 Telehealth also provides innovative ways to meet the demands of an aging population, reduce inappropriate use of emergency departments, prevent hospital readmissions, bring care to the most appropriate setting and more.
 Offered in a completely online format, the program is aimed at professionals who wish to gain the knowledge and skills necessary to support and expand the use of telehealth applications within their healthcare organizations and prepare for the continued growth of telehealth.

 ADVANCED TELEHEALTH COORDINATOR CERTIFICATE OVERVIEW